minprog/programming-v/info/10 Syllabus.md

 Since computer programming involves computational modes of thinking, it will help to have some mathematical and logical aptitude.
-You should be confident with your math skills up to pre-calculus.
+You should be confident with your math skills up to pre-calculus (e.g. differentation, logarithms), but nothing too fancy.

 # Expectations